meltano/meltano/docs/src/docs/getting-started.md

 1. Assuming the previous command listed at least one setting, set appropriate values using [`meltano config <plugin> set`](/docs/command-line-interface.html#config):

       ::: tip
-      See [MeltanoHub for details](https://hub.meltano.com/extractors/gitlab#private-token) on how to get a GitLab `private_token` for this tutorial.
+      See [MeltanoHub for details](https://hub.meltano.com/extractors/gitlab#private-token) on how to get a GitLab `private_token` for tap-gitlab.
       :::

     ```bash